Great Chalfield Manor: Church

 All Saints' Church, near the front of the house, is a small church dating from the 14th century.
 It is Great Chalfield's parish church, although the civil parish was amalgamated into the newly created parish of Atworth in 1884.

 A chapel at Great Chalfield was first mentioned in 1316; in 1428 it was a church with fewer than ten parishioners.
 The present church was built c.
 1480 by Thomas Tropenell and the surviving features from that time include the south chapel, the small square bellcote and the roof of the nave.
 Robert Neale carried out improvements in 1775 which included the addition of a family chapel, now used as a vestry, to the east of the south chapel.
 Several windows are from the 19th century and further restoration was undertaken in 1914.
 The font is 13th century and the pulpit 17th.

 Church registers survive from 1605.
 The building was designated as Grade I listed in 1962.
 Today the church is part of the benefice of Broughton Gifford, Great Chalfield & Holt.

 Film location

-The house and grounds have been used for location filming since the end of the 20th century.

-They were used for Wives and Daughters in 1999, the BBC Television adaptation of Elizabeth Gaskell's novel, as Hamley Hall, the country house of a squire.
-They were later used for the 2008 film version of the historical novel The Other Boleyn Girl, and some scenes of the 2008 BBC Television adaptation of Tess of the d'Urbervilles.
-Scenes for the BBC's Tudor-era historical TV serial Wolf Hall were filmed there in 2014.
-The house is also used as the filming location for Killewarran House in the BBC series of Poldark.
+The house and grounds have been used for location filming including: Wives and Daughters (1999); Persuasion (2007); The Other Boleyn Girl (2008); Tess of the d'Urbervilles (2008); Wolf Hall (2014); Poldark (2015); and The White Princess (2017).
+For Wolf Hall: The Mirror and the Light (2024), scenes were shot in the study and in the Great Hall, while exterior filming was done in the Arts and Crafts gardens.